Israel Goodovitch: Tel Aviv city planner

 In 1998 Goodovitch joined the Ron Huldai campaign for mayor of Tel Aviv-Yafo.
 During the campaign period, Goodovitch was the first to coin the term "The Historic City of Tel Aviv-Yafo".
-After Huldai's victory, Goodovitch was appointed as Tel Aviv-Yafo 10th City Engineer.
+After Huldai's victory, Goodovitch was appointed Tel Aviv-Yafo 10th City Engineer.

 In March 1999, two months after he was appointed Tel-Aviv City Engineer, Goodovitch manifested his vision to the public, in a presentation called "If you will it… 1999", a paraphrase of Herzl' famous promise.
 It was there where he coined the phrase "The historical city of Tel Aviv", referring to the borders later acknowledged by UNESCO as "The White City."

 In that same constitutive event, Goodovitch announced that the vacant area north of the Yarkon River estuary up to Herzliya's border will be declared open for prospect planning and remain a development reserve for future generations.

 Goodovitch served in office, defining the future development of Israel's central metropole, until he retired in 2000, at the age of 66.

 11 years later, in 2011, Goodovitch issued his grand plan for Tel Aviv - "A city from the Sea".
 It was a groundbreaking vision, focused on tackling the high density in the central parts of the city, bringing back the view, the breeze, and the sunlight to each and every resident.

 In the program, Goodovitch was the first to suggest the shutdown of Sde Dov Airport, and the construction of residential neighborhoods in "Hagush hagadol", north of the Yarkon River, and building an airport on an artificial island, 1.5 km offshore.

 He was also one of the first architects to oppose Huldai's plan for a light rail in the Tel Aviv metropolitan area, proposing a much simpler, practical solution - a "Green Ring" of bus lines, circling the center of Tel Aviv.